unibo-dtm-se/course-slides/content/preliminaries/_generator.md

 + When using the shell _interactively_:
     + pay attention to whether _the last command you wrote_ was __successful__ or not

-+ When programmin the shell _in a script_:
++ When programming the shell _in a script_:
-    + you can check the status code of the last command via the special variable `$?`
+    + you can check the exit code of the last command via the special variable `$?`
-    + you can use the `if` statement to check the status code and act accordingly
+    + you can use the `if` statement to check the exit code and act accordingly

 ---